 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where simmonsite typically forms.
+Look in alkaline pegmatites country, the host setting where simmonsite typically forms.
 If you start seeing aegirine, albite, arfvedsonite in float, you are in the right ground.
 Field specimens usually show a granular to massive habit, so train your eye for that shape before scanning the outcrop.